-Update September 2017: It’s eight years since I first braved this subject, expecting a snowstorm of protest.
-Instead, year after year more join in, like Julia who recently tweeted me, “@MartinSLewis, finally took your advice and told my family I can’t afford Christmas presents.
+Update September 2018: It’s nine years since I first braved this subject, expecting a snowstorm of protest.
+Instead, year after year more join in, like Julia who tweeted me, “@MartinSLewis, finally took your advice and told my family I can’t afford Christmas presents.
 What a weight off my mind.
 Thank you.”

 One year even the Archbishop of Canterbury supported this stance on my TV show.
 So why not speak to family and friends, or send them a link to this blog and say you agree?
 Then stop sending gifts, and do a pre-Nupp or Secret Santa.
 If you feel an urge to splurge on tat, buy a charity gift instead.

 It’s time for warm feelings, cotton socks and boundless joy – the festive season is approaching.
 Great swathes of shoppers will hit the nation’s high streets and e-tailers, gathering knick-knacks to gift to loved ones, friends and colleagues.